Uptown Theater

 Photo: APK, CC BY-SA 3.0.

-Adas Israel synagogue is the place of worship for the Conservative Judaism Adas Israel Congregation, located in the Cleveland Park neighborhood of Washington, D.C.
+The Adas Israel Congregation is a Conservative Jewish congregation which worships at the Adas Israel Synagogue, located in the Cleveland Park neighborhood of Washington, D.C.
+The name of the synagogue translates to "The Community of Israel".
 Adas Israel Congregation is situated 760 feet northeast of Uptown Theater.

 Places in the Area